Reviews You Can Rely On

 Fabrics aren't very mobile

-When it comes to keeping you from turning into an icicle on cold days, The North Face Denali jacket stands out from the rest.
-As the only heavyweight jacket tested in the line-up, it's been a tried and tested piece built for rugged adventures in cold places.
-The uber-thick fabric offers amazing standalone warmth, especially with a layered system.
-Adding layers underneath is easy, and we appreciate the massive pockets that scream utility.
-It also features nylon additions through the most high-use areas of the jacket, making it a durable option while carrying a backpack for a long distance.
+If your main priority is staying warm and you don't need technical features, The North Face Denali really shines.
+As the only heavyweight jacket tested in our review, it's a tried and tested piece built for rugged adventures in cold climates.
+The ultra-thick fabric provides outstanding standalone warmth, especially with a layered system.
+Adding layers underneath is easy, and one tester said, “I appreciate the massive pockets that scream utility.”
+It also features nylon additions through the most high-use areas of the jacket, adding to its durability.

 Read more: The North Face Denali review